stonekwadwo99-sudo/stone-calc-project/README.md

-This calculatort can use to perform any task you want to.
+This calculator can use to perform any task you want to.